Barbecue Accessories & Supplies

 - Charcoal Tongs: For spreading

 hot coals in the charcoal chamber and adding fuel or wood chunks

 through the access door.
-A long handle is a must.
+Tongs with long handles are a must.

-- Spray Bottle: For basting meat during the cooking
+- Spray Bottle: For basting meat with water, apple juice or other liquids during the cooking

 - Fire Extinguisher: Always have a fire extinguisher within

 - Chimney Starter: There is none better than the Weber

 charcoal chimney.
 Holds 100 briquettes (5 lbs 5 oz) of Kingsford charcoal, is rust resistant, and

 has a secondary metal handle for stability.
 See